It Follows (2014)

 A perfect example is most notably in the scene where Jay’s classmate has sex with her to rid her of the curse and is eventually attacked by his mother in one of the most thought-provoking and peculiar scenes of the entire film.
 We notice that the attacks displayed in the film are explicitly violent, as we saw in the very beginning where the girl’s body is contorted disturbingly.

 Though, this assault between the mother and son chose to sexualize the attack and, surprisingly, the only one that involved family.
-As a result, this brings up the question of why Mitchell decided to depict the one other major confrontation in the film to be a controversial and much more disturbing one.
-Pinedo makes a relatable point of the horror genre that can is displayed within this particular scene:
+As a result, this brings up the question of why Mitchell decided to render the one other major confrontation in the film to be a controversial and much more disturbing one.
+Pinedo makes a relatable point of the horror genre that is visible within this particular scene:

 “Much as the horror film is an exercise in terror, it is simultaneously an exercise in mastery, in which controlled loss substitutes for loss of control.
 It allows us to give free rein to culturally repressed feelings, such as terror and rage.”
 (Pinedo, 11)